People

 Professor Angus Knowles-Cutler

-Angus is Vice Chairman of Deloitte and London office managing partner.
-He leads the firm’s work on the impact of technology in the workplace and is an adviser to the UK government and major businesses on the subject.
+Angus served as Vice Chairman of Deloitte and London office managing partner.
+He led the firm’s work on the impact of technology in the workplace and is an adviser to the UK government and major businesses on the subject.
+He now chairs or serves on a number of government bodies, including the Industrial Development Advisory Board and the Royal Docks Development Zone.

 Professor Sir David Omand, GCB